1 9 5 1 – Present (USA)

 A television staple for over 60 years, The Hallmark Hall of Fame has been seen on all three major US networks.

 Originally a once-a-week half-hour show called The Hallmark Playhouse, it first aired on the NBC network on 6 January 1952.
-From 1955 until the present, The Hallmark Hall of Fame has been seen as a series of specials.
+From 1955 until the present, The Hallmark Hall of Fame has been seen as a series of specials, appearing four to eight times a year throughout the 1960s and two to three times a year thereafter.

 The series – which has been sponsored by the Hallmark Greeting Card company for the many years it has been on the air – originally featured Sarah Churchill (daughter of the former British prime minister) as its host and occasional star.